jieter/fph-parser/README.md

-# Convert Fisher & Paykel .FPH parser
+## Fisher & Paykel Icon .FPH parser

 Currently only works for `SUM****.FPH` and `DET****.FPH`